YasmineBB/curated/README.md

 Or they can select to view All Products.

-Under the Ceramics and Paintings options, the user can select to view all from those two categories.
+The user can select Ceramics or Paintings, and will be taken to view all from those categories.

-Under the Artists option, the user can select to view all artists.
+The user can select Artist to view all the artists.

 #### Homepage